-Project 9: Identify what additional facilities are needed to support people with behavioral health and substance use disorder issues at risk of incarceration Description People with mental illness and/or SUD are at risk of criminal legal system involvement.
+Project 9: Identify what additional facilities are needed to support people with behavioral health behavioral health and substance use disorder issues at risk of incarceration.
+Description People with mental illness and/or SUD are at risk of criminal legal system involvement.
 In the midst of a behavioral health crisis, an individual may present a risk to themselves and public safety.
-Our region lacks adequate facilities for voluntary and involuntary treatment of mental health and/or SUD.
+Our region lacks adequate facilities for voluntary and involuntary treatment of mental illness and/or SUD.
 There is one facility in the state used for involuntary treatment of SUD, and there are long delays for a bed at the state inpatient psychiatric hospitals.
 Work with local and regional partners to assess the desirability and feasibility of building facilities for voluntary and involuntary treatment of people with serious mental illness and/or SUD, and develop proposals for new and expanded facilities.
-Lead Organization Whatcom County Health and Community Services Essential County Executive's Office Collaborators North Sound BH-ASO Washington State Department of Commerce Washington State Health Care Authority State legislature Local and Regional partners Whateam Region Facility Commission Vov Novt Stone Whatcom Racial Equity Commission Discuss with North Sound BH-ASO.
-Key Next Steps (1-3 years) Discuss with North Sound BH-ASO.
-(1-5 years) Identify individuals/organizations to be involved in regional conversations, including local BIPOC communities and people with lived experience and their families.
+Lead Whatcom County Health and Community Services Organization Essential County Executive's Office Collaborators North Sound BH-ASO Washington State Department of Commerce Washington State Health Care Authority State legislature Local and Regional partners Whatcom Racial Equity Commission Key Next Steps Discuss with North Sound BH-ASO.
+(1-3 years) Identify individuals/organizations to be involved in regional conversations, including local BIPOC communities and people with lived experience and their families.
 Participate in conversations and planning of next steps.
 Develop proposals for new and expanded facilities.
 Respond to appropriate requests for proposals for state and federal funding.
 Update the Implementation Plan and funding priorities accordingly.
-Cost Estimate / Sources of Funding Total: In-kind In process
+Cost Estimate / Total: In-kind In process Sources of Funding